stlab/better-code/better-code/src/chapter-3-errors.md

 resist the urge to document these details just because they “might be needed.”
 As with any other detail of an API, documenting errors that are irrelevant to most code creates a usability tax that is paid by everyone.
-In any case, keeping runtime error information out of postconditions (and thus summary documentation) works to simplify contracts and make functions easier to use.
+Keeping runtime error information out of postconditions (and thus summary documentation) works to simplify contracts and make functions easier to use.